Tax Code of Azerbaijan: Parties of tax relations

-Taxpayer’s rights and responsibilities
+Taxpayers' rights and responsibilities

-Taxpayers have the rights to get comprehensive written information about taxes and tax regulations; take advantages of tax privileges in the cases regulated by this Code; demand timely return or redemption of overpaid or overcharged taxes; receive copies of documents prepared as the result of tax inspection; follow no decisions and requirements of tax officials that do not comply with the Code; require not to reveal confidential information; demand full payment of damages resulting from illegal acts or actions (inaction) of tax authorities, and appeal to the court on the actions or inaction of tax officials in accordance with the Code.
+Taxpayers have the right to get comprehensive written information about taxes and tax regulations; take advantage of tax privileges in the cases regulated by this code; demand timely return or redemption of overpaid or overcharged taxes; receive copies of documents prepared as the result of tax inspection; follow no decisions and requirements of tax officials that do not comply with the code; require not to reveal confidential information; demand full payment of damages resulting from illegal acts or actions (inaction) of tax authorities; and appeal to the court on the actions or inaction of tax officials in accordance with the code.

-Taxpayers are responsible for paying taxes and other obligatory fees determined in the Code; getting TIN (taxpayer's identification number) from tax authorities; keeping records of revenues and expenses, as well as taxation objects; submitting tax report and required documents to the authorities.
+Taxpayers are responsible for paying taxes and other obligatory fees determined in the code; getting TIN (taxpayer's identification number) from tax authorities; keeping records of revenues and expenses, as well as taxation objects; submitting tax report and required documents to the authorities.

-Tax Audits
+Tax audits

-Tax inspections under Azerbaijani Tax Code are operative-tax measure, on-site tax audit and of-site tax audits.
+Tax inspections under the Azerbaijani Tax Code are operative-tax measures, on-site tax audits, and off-site tax audits.

 Amendments

-The Tax Code of Azerbaijan has been amended several times; the last amendments were made in December 2018 which is aimed to reduce the scale of tax evasion and “shadow economy”, expand the taxable base, improve tax administration, support the development of entrepreneurship and increase the economic efficiency of existing and new tax exemptions.
-According to the amendments, employees of non-oil sectors with a monthly salary up to 8.000 manat get 100% tax exemption, while the tax rate for the employees with a monthly salary more than 8.000 manat has reduced from 25% to 14%.
-Moreover, the simplified tax is set to be 2% throughout the country which was previously 4% in Baku and 2% in the regions.
+The Tax Code of Azerbaijan has been amended several times; the last amendments were made in December 2018, which aimed to reduce the scale of tax evasion and the shadow economy, expand the taxable base, improve tax administration, support the development of entrepreneurship, and increase the economic efficiency of existing and new tax exemptions.

+According to the amendments, employees of non-oil sectors with a monthly salary up to 8,000 manat get 100% tax exemption, while the tax rate for the employees with a monthly salary more than 8,000 manat has reduced from 25% to 14%.
+Moreover, the simplified tax is set to be 2% throughout the country, which was previously 4% in Baku and 2% in the regions.

-Micro-enterprises and small businesses got exemption from property tax, furthermore, startups in the small and medium businesses segment will not pay profit or income tax for a 3 years period after getting the certificate for startup activity.
-Small and medium business will be free from profit tax, land tax and value-added tax for a period of 7 years.
+Micro-enterprises and small businesses got exemption from property tax, furthermore, startups in the small and medium businesses segment will not pay profit or income tax for a three-year period after getting the certificate for startup activity.
+Small and medium businesses will be free from profit tax, land tax, and value-added tax for a period of seven years.

+Effective 1 January 2026, personal income tax for the salary income was reinstated with the following rates: